vmkdaily/EsxRunspace/README.md

 $EsxList = @('esx01.lab.local', 'esx02.lab.local', 'esx03.lab.local', 'esx04.lab.local')
-Invoke-EsxRunspace -VMHost $EsxList -Credential $credsESX
+Invoke-EsxRunspace -VMHost $EsxList -Credential $credsESX This example creates a variable to hold an array of ESX host names.
+We then run the report against that array which creates a Runspace job per host.

 -------------------------- EXAMPLE 3 --------------------------

 PS C:\>$CredsESX = Get-Credential root

-$ServerList = 'c:\servers.txt' #Esx hosts, one per line Invoke-EsxRunspace -VMHost $ServerList -Credential $credsESX -Include 'VMware.VimAutomation.vROps' Save a credential to a variable and then connect to a single ESX host.
+Invoke-EsxRunspace -VMHost esx01.lab.local -Credential $credsESX -Include 'VMware.VimAutomation.vROps' This example saves a credential to variable and then connects to a single ESX host.
-This example shows how to import an additional module to the ESX runspace.
+This example also shows how to import an additional module to the ESX runspace.

 -------------------------- EXAMPLE 4 --------------------------

 PS C:\>$CredsESX = Get-Credential root

-$ServerList = 'c:\servers.txt' #Esx hosts, one per line Invoke-EsxRunspace -VMHost $ServerList -Credential $credsESX -Include 'c:\scripts\Invoke-MyCoolFunction.ps1' Save a credential to a variable and then connect to a single ESX host.
+Invoke-EsxRunspace -VMHost (gc 'c:\servers.txt') -Credential $credsESX -Include 'c:\scripts\Invoke-MyCoolFunction.ps1' This example saves a credential to variable and then connects to a list of ESX hosts read in from a text file.
-This example shows how to import an additional function to the ESX runspace.
+This example also shows how to import an additional function to the ESX runspace.

 -------------------------- EXAMPLE 5 --------------------------

 PS C:\>$credsLabESX = Get-Credential root

-$LabEsx = @('esx01.lab.local','esx02.lab.local','esx03.lab.local','esx04.lab.local')
+$EsxList = @('esx01.lab.local','esx02.lab.local','esx03.lab.local','esx04.lab.local')
-$report = Invoke-EsxRunspace -VMHost $LabEsx -Credential $credsLabESX
+$report = Invoke-EsxRunspace -VMHost $EsxList -Credential $credsLabESX
 $report | select -First 1

 Name          : esx01.lab.local